My Life with the Walter Boys: Production

+Development

-Sony Pictures Television and iGeneration Studios are producing My Life with the Walter Boys, following iGeneration Studios' acquisition of Komixx Entertainment.
+In September 2021, it was announced that Sony Pictures Television and iGeneration Studios were producing My Life with the Walter Boys, following iGeneration Studios' acquisition of Komixx Entertainment.
 Ed Glauser, who was the executive producer for Netflix's The Kissing Booth film series, joined production alongside showrunner and executive producer Melanie Halsall.
-Filming for the first season began in March 2022, in Alberta, Canada, and concluded by September 2022.
+Filming for the first season began in March 2022 in Alberta, Canada, and concluded by September 2022.
 Production for the series took place across Alberta, with filming locations in the city of Calgary, the town of Cochrane, and the town of Crossfield.
 On December 19, 2023, Netflix renewed the series for a second season.
 Pre-production for second season started on May 27, 2024 and ended on July 19, 2024; filming for the second season began on July 22, 2024 and concluded on November 7, 2024.
 On November 18, 2024, it was reported that Natalie Sharp, Carson MacCormac, Janet Kidder, Riele Downs, and Jake Manley joined the cast in recurring roles for the second season.
 Ahead of the second season, premiere, on May 14, 2025, Netflix renewed the series for a third season.
-Pre-production for the third season started on June 9, 2025 and concluded on August 5, 2025; filming began on August 6, 2025 and is slated to end on December 1, 2025.
+Pre-production for the third season started on June 9, 2025, and concluded on August 5, 2025; filming began on August 6, 2025, and ended on December 1, 2025.
 On July 29, 2025, it was announced that Chad Rook was cast in a recurring capacity for the third season.
+On December 8, 2025, it was reported that Erin Karpluk and Naveen Paddock joined the cast in recurring roles for the third season.

+On May 13, 2026, Netflix renewed the series for a fourth season.
+Filming for the fourth season began on July 27, 2026 and is scheduled to conclude on November 20, 2026.

 Music

 My Life with the Walter Boys features an original score by Brian H. Kim, released digitally by Madison Gate Records on December 7, 2023, with the diegetic track "Light Up the Sky (Skylar's Song)" performed by Corey Fogelmanis.
-Season 1 includes pop and indie placements such as Hallucinate by Dua Lipa, Overdrive by Maggie Rogers, The Show by Niall Horan, What They'll Say About Us by Finneas, Let My Love Open the Door by Pete Townshend, and Cornflake Girl by Tori Amos.
+Season 1 includes pop and indie placements such as "Hallucinate" by Dua Lipa, "Overdrive" by Maggie Rogers, "The Show" by Niall Horan, "What They'll Say About Us" by Finneas, "Let My Love Open the Door" by Pete Townshend, and "Cornflake Girl" by Tori Amos.

-Season 2 continues this approach with tracks including Birds of a Feather by Billie Eilish, "Let It Happen" by Gracie Abrams, In Between Days by The Cure, Connection by Elastica, The Only Exception by Paramore, My Songs Know What You Did in the Dark (Light Em Up) by Fall Out Boy, and Fire on Fire by Sam Smith.
+Season 2 continues this approach with tracks including "Birds of a Feather" by Billie Eilish, "Let It Happen" by Gracie Abrams, "In Between Days" by The Cure, "Connection" by Elastica, "The Only Exception" by Paramore, "My Songs Know What You Did in the Dark (Light Em Up)" by Fall Out Boy, and "Fire on Fire" by Sam Smith.

 Release

 My Life with the Walter Boys first season was released on December 7, 2023.
-The second season was released on August 28, 2025, with the third season to follow in 2026.
+The second season was released on August 28, 2025.
+The third season was released on August 6, 2026.